 Good customer service and communication skills are vital, because satellite installers must work with customers to educate them on satellite systems and explain what problems may arise as time goes on.
 They must also complete work orders for maintenance and repair.

-According to the U.S. Bureau of Labor Statistics, telecommunications equipment installers and repairers made a median $26.32 per hour in 2013 (www.bls.gov).
-Employment in these areas was expected to grow by 4 percent between 2012 and 2022, due largely to improvements in commercial satellite equipment that make maintenance work less frequent.
+According to the U.S. Bureau of Labor Statistics, telecommunications equipment installers and repairers made a median $26.97 per hour in 2018 (www.bls.gov).
+Employment in these areas was expected to decline by 6 percent between 2018 and 2028, due to improvements in commercial satellite equipment that make maintenance work less frequent and increased demand for wireless and mobile services that require less installation.

 Education and Licensing Requirements